Hareesh108/devops/README.md

 # 🚀 DevOps Learning Journey

 A repository documenting my progress in learning DevOps practices and tools.
-Includes infrastructure as code, CI/CD pipelines, cloud technologies, containerization, and automation projects.
+This includes infrastructure such as code, CI/CD pipelines, cloud technologies, containerization, and automation projects.

 ## 📝 Description
 This repository serves as: